North Shore vs South of Fraser — Buyer Comparison Guide

 Is the North Shore on the SkyTrain network?

 No. The North Shore — comprising the District of West Vancouver, the City of North Vancouver, and the District of North Vancouver — has no SkyTrain station.
 Rapid-transit access to downtown Vancouver runs through TransLink's SeaBus passenger ferry (Lonsdale Quay terminal in the City of North Vancouver to Waterfront Station in downtown Vancouver, approximately 12 minutes per sailing) and through TransLink's bus network including the R2 Marine Drive RapidBus on the North Shore.
 Vehicle access is via the Lions Gate Bridge (Highway 99/1A) or the Ironworkers Memorial Second Narrows Bridge (Highway 1).
 There is no current TransLink plan to extend SkyTrain to the North Shore — verify against the live TransLink Transport 2050 plan.
-Practitioner note: a household whose value thesis depends on SkyTrain access should not shortlist the North Shore.
+If SkyTrain access is a firm requirement for the household, the North Shore does not offer it.

 When does the Surrey-Langley SkyTrain extension open, and which neighbourhoods does it reach?

-TransLink is targeting passenger service on the Surrey Langley SkyTrain (SLS) extension in late 2029 — verify current target against the live TransLink SLS project page at the time of any purchase decision.
+TransLink is targeting passenger service on the Surrey Langley SkyTrain extension in late 2029 — verify the current target against the live TransLink project page at the time of any purchase decision.
 The 16-kilometre extension adds 8 stations to the Expo Line, extending east from the current King George terminus through Fleetwood, Clayton, Willoughby, and into Langley City Centre.
 The new stations are being built along Fraser Highway.
-Practitioner note: the full transit-oriented price impact will not crystallize until the line is in revenue service; current Yorkson / Willoughby / Latimer pricing already reflects forward expectations to a degree, so the post-opening uplift is unlikely to be a clean step-function — for the corridor analysis see the Surrey-Langley SkyTrain corridor guide.
+Current Yorkson / Willoughby / Latimer pricing already reflects forward expectations to a degree, so the relationship between the opening date and prices is not a simple before-and-after step.
+For the corridor analysis see the Surrey-Langley SkyTrain corridor guide.

 How many school districts cover each side?

 The North Shore is covered by 2 BC school districts: SD 44 (North Vancouver) covering both the City of North Vancouver and the District of North Vancouver, and SD 45 (West Vancouver).
 The South of Fraser is covered by 4 BC school districts: SD 36 (Surrey, the largest school district in BC by enrolment), SD 35 (Langley, covering both the City of Langley and the Township of Langley), SD 37 (Delta), and SD 34 (Abbotsford).
-Practitioner note: the 4-versus-2 district count means SoF buyers face more catchment-by-catchment variance per address; North Shore catchment differences are fewer in number but tend to be sharper at the price-per-square-foot level (especially within SD 45 West Van).
+The 4-versus-2 district count means South of Fraser buyers face more catchment-by-catchment variance per address; North Shore catchment differences are fewer in number but tend to be sharper at the price-per-square-foot level, especially within SD 45 West Vancouver.

 Where is the IB Diploma offered on each side?

 On the North Shore the IB Diploma Programme is offered at West Vancouver Secondary School (WVSS) in SD 45; SD 44 (North Vancouver) also offers Advanced Placement and other accelerated pathways, with current IB offerings to be verified against sd44.ca.
 On the South of Fraser side the IB Diploma Programme is offered at R.E.
 Mountain Secondary in SD 35 (Township of Langley).
 Verify current SD 36 (Surrey) and SD 37 (Delta) IB offerings against the live district sites at the time of catchment selection — IB host schools are reviewed on a multi-year cycle.
-Practitioner note: IB priority overrides almost every other shortlist criterion, since the host-school catchment is narrow; do not start a search assuming IB is offered at every secondary.
+The host-school catchment is narrow, so a household for whom IB is a firm priority is shopping a short list of addresses — IB is not offered at every secondary.

 Is the North Shore wetter than the South of Fraser?

 Yes — meaningfully.
 The North Shore sits at the foot of the Coast Mountains, and the orographic-rainfall effect (moist Pacific air forced upslope, cooling, condensing) drives substantially higher annual precipitation than the flat Fraser lowlands across the Fraser River.
 Environment and Climate Change Canada's long-term station data shows West Vancouver and District of North Vancouver stations recording materially higher annual precipitation than Surrey, Langley, or Abbotsford stations — verify the specific annual normals against climate.weather.gc.ca for the current period of record.
-Practitioner note: the precipitation differential is also why North Shore landslide and slope-stability risk is materially higher than SoF — flatter SoF terrain has different geotechnical risk profiles (notably Fraser delta liquefaction risk in parts of Richmond + Delta, but that is a different hazard).
+That same rainfall, combined with the steep terrain, is why North Shore landslide and slope-stability risk is materially higher than the South of Fraser; the flatter South of Fraser carries different geotechnical risk profiles, notably Fraser delta liquefaction risk in parts of Richmond and Delta, which is a separate hazard.

 How does Bill 44 SSMUH implementation differ between the North Shore and the South of Fraser?

 The provincial Small-Scale Multi-Unit Housing (SSMUH) framework under Bill 44 (2023) generally requires municipalities to permit up to 4 units on lots in single-family zones, with up to 6 units on lots within ~400 metres of frequent-transit-network stops, subject to lot-size criteria.
 South of Fraser municipalities — Surrey, both Langleys, Delta, White Rock, and Abbotsford — have been implementing the provincial framework on the standard 2024 timeline.
-The District of West Vancouver has signalled selective implementation with hazard-area, wildland-urban-interface, and slope-stability exemptions in hillside areas; verify the current DWV bylaw text against the live District of West Vancouver website.
-Practitioner note: a buyer underwriting a multiplex-redevelopment thesis on a North Shore hillside lot must verify the address-specific hazard-area overlay before assuming SSMUH applies — that verification is not optional.
+The District of West Vancouver has signalled selective implementation with hazard-area, wildland-urban-interface, and slope-stability exemptions in hillside areas; verify the current District of West Vancouver bylaw text against the live District of West Vancouver website.
+A buyer underwriting a multiplex-redevelopment plan on a North Shore hillside lot needs to verify the address-specific hazard-area overlay before assuming SSMUH applies.

 How does the commute to downtown Vancouver compare?

 The two sides commute through fundamentally different infrastructure.
 North Shore commuters use the Lions Gate Bridge (3 lanes total, counterflow operation), the Ironworkers Memorial Second Narrows Bridge (Highway 1), or the SeaBus (Lonsdale Quay to Waterfront Station, approximately 12 minutes per sailing on TransLink's published schedule).
-All three options are weather-and-incident-sensitive; Lions Gate in particular gates rush-hour traffic in a way that has no SoF analogue.
+All three options are weather-and-incident-sensitive; Lions Gate in particular gates rush-hour traffic in a way that has no South of Fraser equivalent.
 South of Fraser commuters use the Expo Line SkyTrain (Surrey City Centre to downtown Vancouver, approximately 40 minutes scheduled), Highway 1 across the Port Mann Bridge, or Highway 99 through the Massey Tunnel (replacement Fraser River Tunnel under construction).
-Post-late-2029 the Surrey-Langley SkyTrain extension brings Yorkson / Willoughby / Latimer / Langley City Centre into the SkyTrain catchment.
-Practitioner note: do a peak-direction commute test in person before committing to either side; modelled drive times routinely understate the bridge-gating reality on the North Shore and the Highway 1 reality on the SoF.
+After late 2029 the Surrey-Langley SkyTrain extension brings Yorkson / Willoughby / Latimer / Langley City Centre into the SkyTrain catchment.
+The practical check: do a peak-direction commute test in person before committing to either side — modelled drive times routinely understate the bridge-gating reality on the North Shore and the Highway 1 reality on the South of Fraser.

 Which side has more new construction available?

 South of Fraser by a wide margin.
 Active master-plan new-construction belts include Yorkson and Willoughby (Township of Langley), Latimer (Township of Langley), Grandview Heights (South Surrey), parts of Cloverdale (Surrey), Clayton Heights (Surrey), and select Abbotsford corridors.
-North Shore new-construction inventory is concentrated in mid-rise strata along the Lonsdale corridor (Lower Lonsdale + Central Lonsdale, City of North Vancouver) and selective custom-build detached on West Vancouver hillside lots; the District of North Vancouver has mid-rise activity along the Lynn Valley town centre but volume is materially lower than any single SoF master-plan area.
-Practitioner note: a household whose thesis is 'newer is better' should plan to shortlist SoF; a household whose thesis is 'amenity bundle + scarcity' can defend a North Shore purchase even on older stock.
+North Shore new-construction inventory is concentrated in mid-rise strata along the Lonsdale corridor (Lower Lonsdale + Central Lonsdale, City of North Vancouver) and selective custom-build detached on West Vancouver hillside lots; the District of North Vancouver has mid-rise activity along the Lynn Valley town centre, but the volume is materially lower than any single South of Fraser master-plan area.
+A household that wants newer construction will find far more of it South of Fraser; a household weighting the mountain-and-inlet amenity bundle and limited supply has the case for the North Shore even on older stock.

 What to read next

-- · Ambleside (West Vancouver) pillar — walkable West Van waterfront village; SD 45 catchment
+- · Ambleside (West Vancouver) guide — walkable West Van waterfront village; SD 45 catchment

-- · Lynn Valley (District of North Vancouver) pillar — forested family district; SD 44; trail and ski-hill access
+- · Lynn Valley (District of North Vancouver) guide — forested family district; SD 44; trail and ski-hill access

-- · Edgemont Village pillar — compact village + Handsworth Secondary catchment
+- · Edgemont Village guide — compact village + Handsworth Secondary catchment

-- · South Surrey pillar — estate-tier detached + Morgan Creek + Grandview Heights; SD 36
+- · South Surrey guide — estate-tier detached + Morgan Creek + Grandview Heights; SD 36

-- · Yorkson / Willoughby pillar — future Surrey-Langley SkyTrain corridor; SD 35
+- · Yorkson / Willoughby guide — future Surrey-Langley SkyTrain corridor; SD 35

-- · Fort Langley pillar — heritage village + Fraser River frontage + Langley Fine Arts School
+- · Fort Langley guide — heritage village + Fraser River frontage + Langley Fine Arts School

-- · Surrey-Langley SkyTrain corridor guide — the late-2029 SLS extension station-by-station underwriting
+- · Surrey-Langley SkyTrain corridor guide — the late-2029 extension, station by station

-- · Bill 44 SSMUH BC guide — the provincial Small-Scale Multi-Unit Housing framework + DWV hazard-area pushback context
+- · Bill 44 SSMUH BC guide — the provincial Small-Scale Multi-Unit Housing framework + District of West Vancouver hazard-area exemptions

 - · BC Real Estate Codex — primary-source-cited reference for every BC real-estate fact on this page